Castellano Italiano

 Bob Dylan, whose actual name is Shabtai Zisel ben Avraham, born as Robert Allen Zimmerman (Duluth, Minnesota, 24/5/1941)

 Artist, musician, singer, songwriter, poet, painter, the most prominent representative of the counterculture of the 60's and 70's and of the civil rights movement.
+Nobel Prize in Literature 2016.

 Paul Frederic Simon (Newark, New Jersey, 13/10/1941) and Arthur Garfunkel (Queens, New York, 5/11/1941),